Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 Organize your documents.
 See Working With Groups.

 Read and select text passages or identify areas in an image or select segments on the time line of an audio or video file that are of further interest, assign key words (codes), and write comments and memos that contain your thinking about the data.
 Build a coding system.
-See Working With Comments And Memos in the main manual and Working With Codes in the main manual.
+See Working With Comments And Memos and Working With Codes.

 Compare data segments based on the codes you have assigned; possibly add more data files to the project.
 See for example Retrieving Coded Data.

 Query the data based on your research questions utilizing the different tools ATLAS.ti provides.
-The key words to look for are: simple retrieval, complex code retrievals using the Query Tool, simple or complex retrievals in combination with variables via the scope button, applying global filters, the Code Co-occurrence Tools (tree explorer and table), the Code Document Table, data export for further statistical analysis (see Querying Data in the main manual and Data Export For Further Statistical Analysis in the main manual.
+The key words to look for are: simple retrieval, complex code retrievals using the Query Tool, simple or complex retrievals in combination with variables via the scope button, applying global filters, the Code Co-occurrence Tools (tree explorer and table), the Code Document Table, data export for further statistical analysis (see Querying Data and Data Export For Further Statistical Analysis.

 Conceptualize your data further by building networks from the codes and other entities you have created.
 These networks, together with your codes and memos, form the framework for emerging theory.
 See Working With Networks.

 Finally, compile a written report based on the memos you have written throughout the various phases of your project and the networks you have created.
-See Working With Comments And Memos in the main manual and Exporting Networks in the main manual.
+See Working With Comments And Memos and Exporting Networks.

 A first important but often neglected aspect of a project is data and project management.
 The first step is data preparation.
 You find more information on supported file formats in the section Supported File Formats.

 Apart from analyzing your data, you also manage digital content and it is important to know how the software does it.
-For detailed information, see the section on Project Management in the main manual.
+For detailed information, see the section on Project Management.

-If you work in a team, please read the following section: Team Work in the main manual.
+If you work in a team, please read the following section: Team Work.

 There are two principal modes of working with ATLAS.ti, the data level and the conceptual level.
 The data level includes activities like segmentation of data files; coding text, image, audio, and video passages; and writing comments and memos.
 The conceptual level focuses on querying data and model-building activities such as linking codes to networks, in addition to writing some more comments and memos.